HrayrMuradyan/celpip-vocabulary/README.md

 **Note:** Some images can be described using more than one correct word.
 If your answer feels right but isn’t accepted, you can either:

-- Click the "Show the correct word" button to reveal the expected answer,
+- Click the "Show Correct Answer" button to reveal the expected answer,
 - Check the vocab.json file to customize or review the accepted responses (Only if ran locally through `vocab.json` file).

 This way, you can tailor the experience to your preferences and learning style.

+## Future plans

+- "Show Correct Answer" should increment +1 to the incorrect attempts counter.
+- Work a bit more on the design.
+- Add a mute button to disable the sound.
+- Add several options for a single image instead of just one correct word.
+Also, remove the difference between plural and singular versions of the answer for certain words.
+For example, calf and calves should both be correct.
+- Repeat those images at the end that were answered incorrectly.

 ## Run locally